Santorini

 • 24 suites with private pool, most between 40 and 80 m²

-• Breakfast served on private terrace until 1pm, local produce (yoghurt with honey, Amorgos feta)
+• Breakfast served on private terrace until 1pm, local produce (honey yoghurt, Amorgos feta)

 • Private shuttle to Fira (15 min) and Santorini airport (25 min) included